baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 There is no temperature reported.
 The temperature is 43 degrees.
 ```
+`-1` is sometimes considered valid (say if you are measuring temperature), but `-1` is also used to say when a function has failed.
+In the temperature example, we want `-1` to be a possible passing return value, so we'll use Boost.Optional to know when the function hasn't done the task we want it to.
 <!---
 Show commands to compile and run code
 --->